Mua'ausa Walter

-Mua'ausa Joseph Siegfried Walter (born December 15, 1961) is Samoan archer.
+Mua'ausa Joseph Siegfried Walter (born December 15, 1961) is a Samoan archer.
 He was the first Samoan to compete in archery at the Olympic Games, and has also represented Samoa at the Commonwealth Games and Pacific Games.
 He is the father of Samoan archer Jil Walter.
 He is president of the Samoa Archery Federation.

 Career

-Walter was educated at the University of Glamorgan in Wales, graduating with a masters degree in engineering.
+Walter was educated at the University of Glamorgan in Wales, graduating with a master's degree in engineering.
 In 1998 he was appointed deputy general manager for the Samoa Electric Power Corporation, before becoming chief executive from 2003 to 2011.
 He later worked for the International Institute for Energy Conservation, and as a consultant.
 He serves on the council of the National University of Samoa, and as chair of the board of the Samoa Fire & Emergencies Services.

 2008 Summer Olympics

 At the 2008 Summer Olympics in Beijing Muaausa finished his ranking round with a total of 563 points, which gave him the 64th seed for the final competition bracket in which he faced first seed Juan René Serrano in the first round.
 Serrano won the match by 116-88 and Muaausa was eliminated.
 Serrano would lose the match for the bronze medal against Bair Badënov.